 – Child nutrition

-In every of its product ranges Danone worked diligently at adapting to a criteria that Chinese consumers are quite sensitive to: health benefits.
-The brand has been trying to improve the composition of the product aimed for Chinese market and the nutritional assets are always highlighted on the packaging.
-Though, the Prince biscuits has been enriched in iron and among its dairy products, Actimel and Activia are the most successful, with commercials emphasizing their benefits for the health.
+In every of its product ranges, Danone worked diligently at adapting to criteria that Chinese consumers are quite sensitive to health benefits.
+The brand has been trying to improve the composition of the product aimed for the Chinese market and the nutritional assets are always highlighted on the packaging.
+Though the Prince biscuits have been enriched in iron and among its dairy products, Actimel and Activia are the most successful, with commercials emphasizing their benefits for the health.

 Today, Evian, Badoit, Dumex, Nutrilon, Activia and Nutricia are as many brands owned by Danone and which have become very successful in China thanks to that strategy.